Happiness in the Pursuit

 That changes everything.

-Because if our most meaningful projects can call us beyond our natural personality, then personality is no longer a prison.
+Because our most meaningful projects can call us beyond our natural personality,

 An introvert may become an inspiring speaker.